-- Integrated Care Management
+Certificate Program in Integrated Care Management

-Continuing Education credits available
+- Continuing Education credits available - click here for details

-No matter where your practice might be on the spectrum of integrating behavioral health and primary care, it is clear that those individuals who provide care management and coordination are the lynchpins for success.
+Care Management, the active outreach to engage patients/clients, is particularly applicable in situations where the engagement between the person and the health system is likely to fail: transitions of care, barriers to access, poor fit between the person’s social skills or medical understanding and the level of either required to maintain health or to access care.
+No matter where a practice might be on the spectrum of integrating behavioral health and primary care, it is clear that those individuals who provide care management and care coordination are lynchpins for success.
 Any member of the care team can provide these important services, but having dedicated professional care managers in a Patient-Centered Medical Home is rapidly becoming the goal toward which successful practices are working.